maxbbraun/trump2cash/README.md

 Log in to your [TradeKing](https://www.tradeking.com/) account and [create a new application](https://developers.tradeking.com/applications/CreateApplication).
-Under the "Details" button for
+Behind the "Details" button for
 [your application](https://developers.tradeking.com/Applications) you'll find the Consumer Key, Consumer Secret, OAuth (Access) Token, and Oauth (Access) Token Secret.
 Export them all to environment variables: